Baby (Brandy song): Music video

 An accompanying music video for "Baby" was directed by Hype Williams and filmed in the middle of Times Square in New York City in December 1994.
 Choreography was handled by Fatima Robinson.
-A performance video, it portrays Norwood and her company dancing at "The Great White Way" in Midtown Manhattan, wearing skiing outfits.
-Norwood wears a big white jacket and thin, white leggings complete with a white hat and black shades.
+A performance video, it portrays Brandy and her company dancing at "The Great White Way" in Midtown Manhattan, wearing skiing outfits.
+Brandy wears a big white jacket and thin, white leggings complete with a white hat and black shades.
 The back up dancers are dressed in white too.
-The next cuts show Norwood wearing pink in a pink room, while singing into a microphone in a dull coloured room.
+The next cuts show Brandy wearing pink in a pink room, while singing into a microphone in a dull coloured room.
 She is later seen dancing with people in the same room, with the rest of the video containing similar cuts.

-Norwood commented on filming, "all these people were passing by and were like ‘Who’s this girl on stage in the middle of Times Square?’
+Brandy commented on filming, "all these people were passing by and were like ‘Who’s this girl on stage in the middle of Times Square?’
 I had a great time shooting the video.
 I could just feel myself really starting to open up, really come out of my shell and find myself as a young artist."
 At the 1995 MTV Video Music Awards, Fatima Robinson was nominated for Best Choreography but lost to LaVelle Smith Jnr, Tina Landon, Travis Payne and Sean Cheesman for their work on the video for the Michael and Janet Jackson duet "Scream" (1995).